Section A: What is an eVisa in the UK?

 2. Keeping passport details up to date

-Passport details stored in the UKVI account has to match the passport being used for travel and for status checks.
+Passport details stored in the UKVI account have to match the passport being used for travel and for status checks.
 Airlines, employers and landlords rely on passport-linked digital records when verifying permission.

 If a new passport is issued, the details have to be updated through the UKVI account.
 Updates are not always applied instantly and may require verification.
 During this period, digital status may not display correctly when checked.